vggls/Feature_extraction_with_Conv2d_Autoencoders/README.md

    - For each spectogram we get its code features via the learned encoder of section 4 (use of encoder.predict() method).
 We have 1491 64-dim code feature vectors with the same labels as the spectograms.

-     The points (along with their labels and "track" list) are saved in the "training_data_cf.pickle" file.
+     The points (along with their labels and "track" list) are saved in the "training_data_cf.pickle" file. (see "files" folder)

 #### 6) The SVM classifier (Tuning C)